-- 4. As per Order No. 01/2017 dated 13.10.2017 the following is clarified:- - A person supplying restaurant services along with the supply of any exempt services shall not be eligible for composition scheme u/s 10 of CGST. - In computing the limit of aggregate turnover in order to determine the eligibility of composition scheme, value of supply of any exempt service shall not be taken into account. - (ii) The scheme cannot be opted for during the middle of a financial year, except in the case where the person obtains registration, and opts for composition scheme at the time of applying for registration under the GST Law:

-- Taxable Person obtaining a new registration under GST laws: Such option can be exercised at the time of obtaining registration under section 22 in Part B of Form GST-REG-1.
+- 2. As per Order No. 01/2017 dated 13.10.2017 the following is clarified:- - A person supplying restaurant services along with the supply of any exempt services shall not be eligible for composition scheme u/s 10 of CGST. - In computing the limit of aggregate turnover in order to determine the eligibility of composition scheme, value of supply of any exempt service shall not be taken into account. - (ii) The scheme cannot be opted for during the middle of a financial year, except in the case where the person obtains registration, and opts for composition scheme at the time of applying for registration under the GST Law: - Taxable Person obtaining a new registration under GST laws: Such option can be exercised at the time of obtaining registration under section 22 in Part B of Form GST-REG-1.
 Such new application may also include cases of migration from the erstwhile laws.
 In both cases, the option to pay tax under composition scheme shall be effective from the effective date of registration.
 [Refer Rule 3 of CGST Rules] - 2.
-Registered person switches over to composition scheme: A person is required to file an intimation before the commencement of the financial year for which he opts to pay tax under the scheme.
+Registered person switches over to composition scheme: A person is required to file intimation before the commencement of the financial year for which he opts to pay tax under the scheme.
 In such cases, the provisions of section 18(4) shall stand attracted and the registered person shall be required to file a statement containing details of stock and inward supply of goods received from un-registered persons, held in stock, on the date immediately preceding the date.
 Please refer to the discussion in Section 18 for a better understanding. - (iii) In order to be eligible to opt for the scheme, the registered person must not be in possession of stock of goods which has been purchased from unregistered persons.
 In any such case, due tax ought to have been paid thereon under Section 9(4);

-Note: In case of migrated registrations from the erstwhile laws, the GST Law imposes an additional condition that the stock of goods held on the GST appointed day (01.07.2017) does not include any goods which have been procured in the course of inter-State trade or commerce or received from his branch / his agent /his principal situated outside the State or imported from a place outside India.
+Note: In case of migrated registrations from the erstwhile laws, the GST Law imposes an additional condition that the stock of goods held on the GST appointed day (01.07.2017) does not include any goods which have been procured in the course of inter-State trade or commerce or received from his branch/ his agent/ his principal situated outside the State or imported from a place outside India.

 - (iv) The registered person would not be eligible to effect any: - 1.
-Supply of goods through an e-commerce operator who is liable to collect tax at source (TCS) while there is no restriction on goods supplier through a portal owned and operated by the same person; - In this regard, it may be noted that the provision for TCS has been notified recently to be effective form 01.10.2018. - Supply of non-taxable goods, i.e., alcoholic liquor for human consumption, petroleum crude, high speed diesel, motor spirit (commonly known as petrol), natural gas and aviation turbine fuel; - 3.
-Supply of services, other than services specified in Entry 6(b) to Schedule II.
-This would mean, a trader opting for composition scheme will not be entitled to provide any after-sales support services, howsoever trivial they may be
+Supply of goods 43[or services] through an e-commerce operator who is liable to collect tax at source (TCS) while there is no restriction on goods supplier through a portal owned and operated by the same person: - In this regard, it may be noted that the provision for TCS has been notified to be effective from 01.10.2018. - Supply of 44non-taxable goods [or services], i.e., alcoholic liquor for human consumption, petroleum crude, high speed diesel, motor spirit (commonly known as petrol), natural gas and aviation turbine fuel; - 3.
+Supply of services, other than services specified in Entry 6(b) to Schedule II or upto limit as prescribed under second proviso to Section 10(1) i.e. 10% of the of turnover in a State or Union territory in the preceding financial year or Rs.
+5 lakh, whichever is higher.

-(unless such supply is a composite or mixed supply of goods).
 In this regard, it must be noted that the Government has issued an order for the removal of difficulties to clarify that any services provided by a composition taxpayer shall not be taken into account where the consideration for the said service is by way of "interest" which is exempted from tax under the GST Law.